kairosity/mp3-snapathon/README.md

 Users enter their login email address and their password and are immediately brought to their profile page, where a welcome message is displayed referencing their username.

 User passwords are hashed and then read by the Werkzeug

+### Profile Pages

+A user's profile page is their calling card on the application.
+Anyone whether logged in or not, can visit a user's profile page, either by entering the url: /profile/username Or by clicking in via an image on the site.

+Features:

+1. When a user is logged in, they see "My Profile" in the navigation.
+2. Their profile page displays their username, their total competition points, their entries into competition, other user's photos that they've voted for and any of their images that have won awards.
+3. When logged in and on their own profile page, a user will see an "edit profile" button which they can use to change any of their profile details including their password.

 ## Compete/Vote Page